 1 Department of Chemical and Biochemical Engineering, Technical University of Denmark2 The Danish Polymer Centre, Department of Chemical and Biochemical Engineering, Technical University of Denmark3 Simon Fraser University4 Department of Energy Conversion and Storage, Technical University of Denmark5 Simon Fraser University

 The influence of tuning the ionic content of membranes by blending, as opposed to varying the degree of sulfonation, is evaluated.
 Membranes of fully sulfonated poly(vinylidene fluoride-co-chlorotrifluoroethylene)-g-poly(styrene sulfonic acid) blended with PVDF were prepared and investigated for morphology, water sorption, and proton transport properties.
 The blend membranes exhibit conductivities superior to pure graft copolymers under fully humidified conditions despite their lower water uptake.
 Transmission electron microscopy images of the blends reveal that the membranes comprise a combination of macro-phase segregated regions of ion-rich and PVDF-rich domains, and, at higher PVDF contents, ion-rich nano-scale domains within fluorine-rich domains.

-Journal of Materials Chemistry a, 2013, Vol 1, Issue 28, p.
+Journal of Materials Chemistry a, 2013, Vol 28, Issue 1, p.
 8118-8126

 Transmission electron microscopy; Transport properties; Graft copolymers